mypickupemail/saas-starter/README.md

 - **Clearer Code Responsibilities**: We have reorganized the codebase to ensure each module and function has a clear and single responsibility, making the code easier to understand and maintain.
 - **Simplified Complex Logic**: Through refactoring, we have streamlined complex business logic, resulting in cleaner and more extensible code.
 - **Improved Readability**: The readability of the code has been significantly enhanced, allowing new developers to onboard and contribute more quickly.

+### i18n
+- Integrated i18n for localized messages, allowing users to switch languages at runtime.

 ## Features